 While Cebu’s most touristy areas are well promoted, it can be difficult to feel as though you’ve experienced a more authentic side of day-to-day Filipino life on the island.
 What if you want to escape the crowds?

 No problem!
-Our expert team of travel writers has put together this terrific list of the best places to visit in Cebu to help you plan a fabulous and diverse trip.
+That’s why I put together this terrific list of the best places to visit in Cebu to help you plan a fabulous and diverse trip.
 It includes both popular hotspots and hidden gems, letting you really dig beneath the surface of this Southeast Asian island jewel.

 Need a place quick?
-Here’s the best neighbourhood in Cebu:
+Here’s the best neighborhood in Cebu:

 - Bask in the sunshine at beautiful and quiet White Beach.

 - Don’t miss the “sardine run,” where you’ll see thousands of fish take over the area.

 - Strap on your snorkel and discover what lives on Cebu’s hard and soft coral reefs.